-Crew trainer pay in Portsmouth January 2025
+Crew trainer pay in Portsmouth April 2026

 How much do crew trainers in Portsmouth get paid?

-Crew trainers in Portsmouth earn
+crew trainers in Portsmouth earn

 £9.75-12.34 per hour